 Despite its simplicity, there are several things to pay attention to when making this pesto.

-How To Make the Perfect Vegan Basil Pesto
+Tips for Making the Best Vegan Basil Pesto

 Use sweet basil – while there are many types of basil, the sweet basil leaves tend to be the most recommended for pesto.
 The Genovese variety of sweet basil is the most flavorful with a floral, delicate aroma.
 You might not always find fresh baby Genovese basil leaves in your local grocery store, so the best thing to do (if you use basil on a regular basis), is to grow it yourself.